jhermoso/Inflexion2/README.md

 Also this framework, is constructed in a very systematic point of view, becouse in the future, would be useful to use code generation to get the applications.

+Please consult the wiki to get more information.

 ## Quick start guide

 This project includes a DDD framework and a simple example of implementation of one bounded context.